 On-site contouring or normal anatomy and processing of multimodality imaging, including image registration, deformations, processing of respiratory motion correlated images.

 On-site treatment planning for linac based treatments with the Varian Eclipse system to include 2D, 3D.
 IMRT, VMAT, SBRT, brachytherapy, and SRS planning.

-M.S degree in Physics or related science is required.
+M.S. degree in physics or related science is required.

 PhD is preferred.

-Must be able to demonstrate analytical reasoning.
+Able to demonstrate analytical reasoning.

-Must be able to perform mathematical computations.
+Able to perform mathematical computations.

 Washington University in St. Louis, a medium-sized, independent university, is dedicated to challenging its faculty and students alike to seek new knowledge and greater understanding of an ever-changing, multicultural world.
 The University offers more than 90 programs and almost 1,500 courses leading to bachelor's, master's and doctoral degrees in a broad spectrum of traditional and interdisciplinary fields, with additional opportunities for minor concentrations and individualized programs.
 The faculty is composed of scholars, scientists, artists and members of the learned professions.
 They serve society by teaching; by adding to the store of human art, creativity, understanding, and wisdom; and by providing direct services, such as health care.